 PE and Sports Premium

-The allocation and impact of PE and Sports Premium funding.
+Allocation and Impact of PE and Sports Premium funding

 The funding for the Physical Education curriculum has predominantly been used to introduce new sports and activities to our youngest students to increase participation and engagement.
 This is allocated to Discovery to support the physical development and health of our primary aged learners – Years 5 and 6.